HubSpot/hubspot-php/README.md

 }
 ```

-I would make the syntax cleaner `$contact->firstname`, but as you can see it would probably take a lot of work.
-[Here is a sample](https://github.com/fungku/hubspot-php/wiki/Contact-Var-Dump) `var_dump()` of a contact.
-I might visit this after all the other Api classes are working, though.

 ## Status

 (:ballot_box_with_check: Complete, :wavy_dash: In Progress, :white_medium_small_square: Todo, :black_medium_small_square: Not planned)

-If you see something not planned, that you want, make an [issues](https://github.com/fungku/hubspot-php/issues) and there's a good chance I will add it.
+If you see something not planned, that you want, make an [issue](https://github.com/fungku/hubspot-php/issues) and there's a good chance I will add it.

 :ballot_box_with_check: Blog (COS) :new: